-TAYLOR B. YOUNGER
+Taylor B. Younger

-December 1, 2022
+December 1, 2021

-- Q. Please state your name, business address, by whom you are employed, and in what capacity. - A. My name is Taylor B. Younger.
-My business address is 110 PGW Drive, Elkin North Carolina, 28621.
-I am employed by Frontier Natural Gas Company ("Frontier"), as Manager of Compliance and Operations. - Q. Mrs. Younger, how long have you been associated with Frontier? - 7 A. I began working with Frontier in August 2017.

-- Q. Mrs. Younger, what are your current responsibilities with Frontier related to gas supply planning? - A. I am responsible for the management and oversight of natural gas supply planning and purchases for Frontier.
-Specifically, my responsibilities include oversight of procurement and optimization of pipeline transportation, and supply assets, system demand forecasting, administration of Frontier's hedging plans, state and federal regulatory issues concerning supply and capacity, asset and risk management, and transportation administration. - Q. Mrs. Younger, please summarize your educational and professional background. - A. I am a graduate of North Carolina State University with a B.S. degree in Industrial and Systems Engineering and a minor in Business Administration.
-I am also currently a student in NC State's Jenkins MBA program, with an anticipated graduation date of December 2022.
-Since beginning my career at Frontier, I have had the opportunity to attend various training sessions to enhance my professional development.
+1 Q. Please state your name, business address, by whom you are employed, 2 and in what capacity.
+3 A. My name is Taylor B. Younger.
+My business address is 110 PGW Drive, 4 Elkin North Carolina, 28621.
+I am employed by Frontier Natural Gas 5 Company ("Frontier"), as Regulatory Compliance Engineer.
+6 Q. Mrs. Younger, how long have you been associated with Frontier?
+7 A. I began working with Frontier in August 2017.
+8 Q. Mrs. Younger, what are your current responsibilities with Frontier 9 related to gas supply planning?
+10 A. I am responsible for the management and oversight of natural gas supply 11 planning and purchases for Frontier.
+Specifically, my responsibilities 12 include oversight of procurement and optimization of pipeline 13 transportation, and supply assets, system demand forecasting, 14 administration of Frontier's hedging plans, state and federal regulatory 15 issues concerning supply and capacity, asset and risk management, and 16 transportation administration.
+17 Q. Mrs. Younger, please summarize your educational and professional 18 background.
+19 A. I am a graduate of North Carolina State University with a B.S. degree in 20 Industrial and Systems Engineering and a minor in Business 21 Administration.
+I am also currently a student in NC State's Jenkins MBA 22 program, with an anticipated graduation date of December 2022.
+Since 23 beginning my career at Frontier, I have had the opportunity to attend various training sessions to enhance my professional development.
 I have obtained certifications focused around leadership, system design and modeling, and pipeline integrity.